USS Hollandia

 USS Hollandia (CVE-97) was a Casablanca-class escort carrier of the United States Navy.
 She was named after the Battle of Hollandia, a successful amphibious operation during the New Guinea campaign.
 Launched in April 1944, and commissioned in June, she served in support of the Battle of Okinawa.
 Postwar, she participated in Operation Magic Carpet.
 She was decommissioned in January 1947, when she was mothballed in the Pacific Reserve Fleet.
-Ultimately, she was sold for scrapping in December 1960.
+Ultimately, she was sold for scrap in December 1960.